Robert Katende: Early life and education

 Katende was born in Kiboga district to a teenage mother and lived with his grandmother in his childhood.
 He grew up in Naakulabye, a city suburb in Kampala.
 He started his school life at St Elizabeth primary school then went to Lubiri Secondary School where he was introduced to chess.
 From Lubiri, he joined Kyambogo University where he pursued a diploma in civil engineering and developed his understanding of chess.
 He took up soccer and later played professionally for Miracle football club, Top TV FC, and sports outreach ambassadors.

-Katende currently holds a degree in information technology and computer engineering as well as a masters degree in international community development from Northwest University in the United States.
+Katende currently holds a degree in information technology and computer engineering as well as a master's degree in international community development from Northwest University in the United States.

 He is a certified chess FIDE instructor and arbiter.

 Career

 While at Kyambogo University, Katende realized he could help young people with their soccer and chess and started volunteering with sports outreach.

 In 2003, he started chess outreach in slums.
 While running these chess programs in Katwe, he requested the Uganda Chess Federation to allow his team of slum kids to compete in the national secondary schools chess tournament.
-His requests were turned down several times owing to the fact that these kids weren't part of an actual school, but after much insistence, his team was allowed but only as guests in the tournament in 2005.
+His requests were turned down several times because the kids weren't part of an actual school, but after much insistence, his team was allowed but only as guests in the tournament in 2005.
 The team performed beyond the expectations of the organizers.
 His team's performance convinced the Uganda Chess Federation to offer Katende a position as chairman of the chess in schools committee and later as director of development.

 While teaching chess to the children in the slums, Katende met and mentored Phiona Mutesi.
 Mutesi went on to be successful in chess at the world stage and a book and a film were written about her life in the slums and how chess lifted her to the world stage.
 Katende worked as a consultant on the production team of the film, especially on the chess scenes.

 Katende was awarded by the world chess federation for using chess to create social impact in slums.
 He was also appointed general secretary for the social action commission of the world chess federation.

 He is the founder and director of a non profit school; SOM chess academy that has branches in several communities with the aim of uplifting slum children's lives.
 Katende also launched "The Robert Katende initiative" to inspire, empower and transform the lives of the disadvantaged children.
 He is also the director of Sports Outreach Uganda.

 In 2018, Katende was selected to join the inaugural Obama Foundation leaders Africa program.